phlong3105/phlong3105.github.io/_pages/about.md

 in 2021, a M.Tech degree in Information Technology Management and a B.Sc. degree in Computer Science.
-Before joining AI Research, I worked on developing computer vision system for traffic surveillance (vehicle detection & tracking, traffic flow estimation) and developing mobile applications for industrial usages.
+Before joining AI Research, I worked on developing computer vision system for traffic surveillance (vehicle detection & tracking, traffic flow estimation) and developing industrial mobile applications.